<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=481164012244046&amp;ev=PageView&amp;noscript=1">

 If the buyer is registered for VAT, the VAT shall be reported on the ordinary VAT return.
 There is no lower threshold amount for such buyers.

-Buyers who are not registered in the VAT Register must report via the tax return for VAT for reverse tax liability (RF-0005).
+Buyers who are not registered in the VAT register must report via the tax return for VAT for reverse tax liability (RF-0005).
 The reporting and payment obligation only apply if the VAT amount for the quarter amounts to at least NOK 500, i.e. if the basis is at least NOK 2,000.

 The buyer must in both cases convert the purchase sum to Norwegian kroner using Norwegian Custom's exchange rate at the time of delivery.
 You can find the import calculator at toll.no.